An automation, also known as an automated journey, is a chain of events triggered by a specific action.

 - To move an event, drag and drop it where you want it to be.

 - To delete an event, hover over it and click on the trash icon.

 A time delay is a way to pause before the next event in your automation occurs.
 The delay can be as short or as long as you would like, and you can configure the delay down to specific times on specific weekdays.
 Read more about time delays here.

 An activity is an action that is to be performed at the appointed time in your automation.
 It can be an email or SMS send-out, label allocation or removal, a mobile swipe send-out, multichannel offer assignment, or an external service lookup.
 Read more about activities here.

-A conditional split is used to create different paths in your journey based on the criteria you select.
+A conditional split is used to create different branches in your flow based on the criteria you select.
 The criteria are often based on:

 - How contacts have responded to your previous activities (opened an email, redeemed a promotion, purchased a specific product etc.)

 - The information you have about your contacts (gender, age, country, city, channel status, if they have children etc.)